tiexingwang/ML_paper_topic_analysis/README.md

 # Machine Learning Trends Analysis

 This repository contains an analysis of research papers, mainly focused on machine learning trends.
-The papers are collected from various events and have been processed into a CSV file located at `datasets/papers.csv`.
+The papers are collected from various events and have been processed into a CSV file which can be downloaded from [kaggle](https://www.kaggle.com/datasets/benhamner/nips-papers?select=papers.csv)

 ## Project Overview